Peddler: History

-Historically, peddlers used a variety of different transport modes: they travelled by foot, carrying their wares; by means of a person or animal-drawn cart or wagon or used improvised carrying devices.
-Abram Goodman, who took to peddling in the US in the 1840s, reports that he travelled by foot, used a sleigh when roads were snowbound and also travelled, with his pack, by boat when traversing longer distances.
+Historically, peddlers used a variety of different transport modes: they traveled by foot, carrying their wares; by means of a person or animal-drawn cart or wagon or used improvised carrying devices.
+Abram Goodman, who took to peddling in the US in the 1840s, reports that he traveled by foot, used a sleigh when roads were snowbound and also traveled, with his pack, by boat when traversing longer distances.

 As market towns flourished in medieval Europe, peddlers found a role operating on the fringes of the formal economy.
 During this time it was common to see long-distance peddlers, who sold remedies, potions and elixirs.
-They called directly on homes, delivering produce to the door thereby saving customers time travelling to markets or fairs.
+They called directly on homes, delivering produce to the door thereby saving customers time traveling to markets or fairs.
 However, customers paid a higher price for this convenience.
 Some peddlers operated out of inns or taverns, where they often acted as an agent rather than a reseller.

 Peddlers played an important role providing services to geographically isolated districts, such as in the mountainous regions of Europe, thereby linking these districts with wider trading routes.

 A 16th-century commentator wrote of the:

 many pedlars and chapmen, that from fair to fair, from markett to markett, carieth it to sell in horspakks and fote pakks, in basketts and budgelts, sitting on holydays and sondais in chirche porchis and abbeys dayly to sell all such trifells.

-By the 18th-century, some peddlers worked for industrial producers, where they acted as a type of travelling sales representative.
+By the 18th-century, some peddlers worked for industrial producers, where they acted as a type of traveling sales representative.
 In England, these peddlers were known as "Manchester men."
 Employed by a factory or entrepreneur, they sold goods from shop to shop rather than door to door and were thus operating as a type of wholesaler or distribution intermediary.
 They were the precursors to the modern sales representative.
 An attempt by Pitt the Younger in 1785 to buy off opposition to a tax on shopkeepers almost led to peddlers in England being banned.
 Moreover, anti-semitism in eighteenth and nineteenth century England led to negative images of Jewish peddlers.